Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 Impact of International Players

 In the 1990s and 2000s, more players from other countries joined the NBA.
-Many came from places where soccer is big, and players often fall to get a foul in soccer.
+Many came from places where the focus is soccer, a sport where players frequently fall to deceive the refs.
 These international players brought this style to basketball.

-Most NBA fans recognize Serbian Vlade Divac as the player who flopped more than any other and made flopping famous.
-Throughout his 16-year Hall of Fame career, Divac was known for his dramatic flopping theatrics.
+Most NBA fans recognize Serbian Vlade Divac as the player who flopped more than any other.
+He made NBA flopping famous.
+Throughout his 16-year Hall of Fame career, Divac was known for his dramatic theatrics.

-Notable players from Europe and South America, where soccer is dominant, seemed to use flopping with more frequency and skill.
-This added a new layer to the game’s strategy in the NBA and influenced how American players approached the game.
+Players from Europe and South America, where soccer is dominant, seemed to use flopping with more frequency and skill.
+This added a new layer to the game’s strategy in the NBA and influenced how even American players approached the game.

 Why Players Resort to Flopping